-Misinformation and Misconceptions About COVID-19 Vaccination in Pakistan: The Need to Control Infodemic n unprecedented global public health and $oldsymbol{1}$ Leconomic disaster have emerged from the spread of SARS-CoV-2, the COVID-19 causal agent.
+Misinformation and Misconceptions About COVID-19 Vaccination in Pakistan: The Need to Control Infodemic n unprecedented global public health and economic disaster have emerged from the spread of SARS-CoV-2, the COVID-19 causal agent.
 The World Health Organization (WHO) has labeled the outbreak a pandemic on March 11, 2020.
 The spread of this infectious disease has created a humanitarian and economic crisis throughout the world.
-Vaccination has been shown to be effective in preventing such pandemics1.
+Vaccination has been shown to be effective in preventing such pandemics.
 To prevent the spread of COVID-19, researchers developed COVID-19 vaccines in record time with the assistance of pharmaceutical industries.
 By December 2020, many candidate vaccines had demonstrated safety and efficacy in phase III trials, with efficacy rates as high as 95%.
-The public's acceptance of vaccination is critical to the success of any immunization program2.
+The public's acceptance of vaccination is critical to the success of any immunization program.
 Public suspicion about vaccines reduces their acceptance rate.
 It is well known that conspiracy theories and religious beliefs are linked to vaccine hesitation.
-During the 2009 pandemic, studies revealed low vaccine acceptance rates (17-67%)^{2,3,4}.
-Contrary to developed countries, developing countries' vaccination refusal and hesitancy is more common, as preventable diseases like polio persist5.
-Vaccine hesitancy is one of the top ten global health threats in 2019, according to the World Health Organization (WHO)^{6,7}.
+During the 2009 pandemic, studies revealed low vaccine acceptance rates (17-67%).
+Contrary to developed countries, developing countries' vaccination refusal and hesitancy is more common, as preventable diseases like polio persist.
+Vaccine hesitancy is one of the top ten global health threats in 2019, according to the World Health Organization (WHO).

-Saira Afzal, Editor, Annals of KEMU / Dean of Public Health & Preventive Medicine, King Edward Medical University, Lahore
+Saira Afzal, Editror, Annals of KEMU / Dean of Public Health & Preventive Medicine/, King Edward Medical University, Lahore prevalence of believers in these myths was 27.7 percent and 23.4%, respectively.

-To provide herd immunity against COVID-19, a novel COVID-19 vaccine would need to be accepted by at least 55% of the population, and possibly up to 85% depending on country and infection rate7.
-In Australia, 85.8 percent of 4,362 individuals admit the COVID-19 vaccine and in Arab countries, the prevalence of believers in these myths was 27.7 percent and 23.4%, respectively^{8,9}.
 Social media is now a frequent source of health information.
 People may utilize social media during a pandemic to learn more about the disease, transmission, and prevention.
 Online health information is sometimes fueled by myths and conspiracy theories that lack scientific backing.
 Online health information searching exposes people to potentially harmful misinformation.
-Various Studies discovered that those exposed to vaccine-related information on social media were more likely to be uninformed and vaccine-hesitant and received negative comments regarding vaccination on social media sites ^{10,11}.
+Various Studies discovered that those exposed to vaccine-related information on social media were more likely to be uninformed and vaccine-hesitant and received negative comments regarding vaccination on social media sites .